haukex/raspinotes/BaseInstall.md

      when cloning SD cards.
 Therefore, it can be removed after it is no longer needed:
      - `sudo apt purge -y cloud-init && sudo apt autoremove -y`
      - `sudo rm -rvf /etc/cloud/ /var/lib/cloud/ /boot/firmware/{user-data,network-config}`
+     - There may also be files in `/etc/netplan` that cause automatic reconfigurations on reboot.

    - To add a Wi-Fi network later, either use `sudo nmtui`, or run `nmcli --ask device wifi connect <SSID>` (may need to first disconnect from Wi-Fi for the latter).
 Hint: `nmcli device wifi list`